kschafer2/Columbia-College/Medical Clinic Scheduler/README.md

 ---------------------------------------------------------------------------------------------
                             MEDICAL CLINIC SCHEDULING SERVICE
 ---------------------------------------------------------------------------------------------
-This program is designed to provide patients with medical treatment according to their needs:
+This program is designed to provide patients with medical treatment according to their needs.

 Doctors and patients are checked-in to the clinic: